-According to the caption J.T.
-Halstead (1866-?) was a mill operative in Rochdale, who, probably when retired, began decorating the exterior of his house with broken pottery, shells, figurines, a plate in memory of his deceased dog and various smaller items (teapots, light bulbs etc).
+J.T.
+Halstead (1866-1940) was a mill operative in Rochdale, who in 1936 at age 70 began decorating the exterior of his house with broken pottery, shells, figurines, a plate in memory of his deceased dog and various smaller items (teapots, light bulbs etc).

 British Pathé has a short video from a news item filmed in 1937(0'47"), showing Halstead at work.

 The decorations have not passed the test of time and belong to the realm of history, since after Halstead died in 1940, according to a short entry on Wikiwand, the property was sold and the new owners removed the decorations.

 first published jan 2013, revised jan 2016 (info from Wikiwand added)

 Rochdale, greater Manchester, North West England, UK